andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 It is not the goal of this proposal:

-- to require specific base class for the behavior implementations
+- to require a specific base class for the behavior implementations
 - to allow for complete decoupling of the skin from the behavior
 - to make the legacy internal `InputMap` class public
 - to require making the behavior implementations public